MiteshShah/miteshshah.github.io/sysadmin/index.md

 1. <a href="/sysadmin/assign-multiple-ip-address/"> Assign Multiple IP Address </a>
 1. <a href="/sysadmin/how-to-fix-webroot-permissions/"> How to Fix Webroot Permissions </a>
 1. <a href="/sysadmin/how-to-check-package-is-installed-or-not/"> How to Check Package Is Installed or Not </a>
+1. <a href="/sysadmin/security-alert/"> Security Alert - Get SMS Update For Wrong Password </a>